YottaDB/YDBDoc/MessageRecovery/errors.rst

 XTRNTRANSDLL
 ----------------

 XTRNTRANSDLL, Error during extended reference environment translation.
-Please check the above message.
+Check the above message.

 Run Time Error: This indicates that the external object (dynamically linked library in UNIX), which holds the global variable name environment translation routine, or the entry point ydb_env_translate in this object, is not accessible.